 There’s a cruel irony about the durability of reputation.
 No reputation remains unchanged.
 But the news that affects that reputation never dies.

 Even posthumously, a person’s reputation still fluctuates, as history shows us.
-The once-pristine reputation of the founding father, Thomas Jefferson, has gone from triumphant to complicated over the course of a few studies and the publication of popular historical nonfiction.
+The once-pristine reputation of the founding father, Thomas Jefferson, has gone from triumphant to complicated throughout a few studies and the publication of popular historical nonfiction.

 Even though your reputation is subject to change without notice, there is no erasing the news about your reputation.
 This is especially true in the digital age, where information simply doesn’t go away.

-Even in non-digital contexts, “news” persists in the form of hearsay, rumor, speculation, and word-of-mouth.
-Your character, conduct, and actions may be irreproachable, but if someone does so much as asks the wrong question, your reputation could be in trouble.
+Even in non-digital contexts, “news” persists through hearsay, rumor, speculation, and word-of-mouth.
+Your character, conduct, and actions may be impeccable, but if someone does so much as asks the wrong question, your reputation could be in trouble.

 The key thing to keep in mind is that reputation matters.
 A lot.
-Whatever your role, whatever your industry, whatever your current reputational status, your reputation is one of the most important things about you or your business.
+Whatever your role, industry, or current reputational status, your reputation is one of the most important things about you or your business.

 What is Reputation Capital?